pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-pdf.md

 # Overview

-You can use Pandoc to create a PDF, which makes it easy for anyone to read and discourages editing.
+You can use Pandoc to create a PDF, which is a pleasant way to share content that you don't want other people to edit along the way.

 ## Ingredients